 Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

 All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios.
-In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios also include Seminar Room, a materials and tool store, a small photographic darkroom, bookable exhibition and research spaces, plus an IT suite with digital editing software.
+In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios include a Seminar Room, a materials and tool store, a small photographic darkroom, bookable exhibition and research spaces, plus an IT suite with digital editing software.
 A self-contained Print Room offers specialist facilities for etching, aquatint, monoprinting, woodblock and linocut.
-Students can work on a large-scale in the Sculpture Courtyard, which is also suitable for work in stone carving.
+Students can work on a large-scale in the Sculpture Courtyard, which is also suitable for work in stone carving, and can access the specialist Arts and Conservation Library.

-The Main House also contains West Dean Tapestry Studio, one of the world's leading producers of hand-woven tapestry.
-As well as having close contact with the expertise of Master Weavers and designers, students have access to the studio's Dye Rooms, a specialist facility for the dyeing of yarn.
-Find out more about the professional Tapestry Studio here.
+One of the world's leading producers of hand-woven tapestry; students have close contact with the expertise of Master Weavers and designers, and access to the studio's Dye Rooms, a specialist facility for the dyeing of yarn.
+Find out more about the professional Tapestry Studio.

 You are taught through a combination of lectures, seminars, practical workshops, individual and group tutorials, critique sessions, oral and written presentations, and external visits.

-On the Master of Fine Art (MFA) you typically have around 11-12 contact hours per week, typically consisting of:
+On the Master of Fine Art (MFA) you will have around 11-12 contact hours per week, typically consisting of:

 When not attending lectures, seminars, workshops or other timetabled sessions you will be expected to continue learning independently through self-directed study.
 Typically, this will involve: